tim-one/frac2dec/README.md

 Minimal-width formatting of decimal approximations

-This module supplies tools to help create nice decimal literals for numeric types, particularly of type `fractions.Fraction.
+This module supplies tools to help create nice decimal literals for numeric types, particularly of type `fractions.Fraction`.

 Let's set up some helpers: